 But we do know a few things.
 First, Windows Server 8 is a code name and not necessarily the final name of the product.
 In fact, Microsoft writes the name as Windows Server "8"–and even says "Windows Server codenamed 8"—to drive home that fact.
 I happen to believe that Microsoft should use the 8 branding for both the next client and server Windows versions, but they'll decide that in secret.

-Windows Server 8 will include "hundreds" of new features, according to Microsoft, though as with, the software giant will wait until its BUILD conference in September to reveal most of them.
+Windows Server 8 will include "hundreds" of new features, according to Microsoft, though as with Windows 8, the software giant will wait until its BUILD conference in September to reveal most of them.

 Windows Server 8 will include "the next version" of Hyper-V, which is called Hyper-V 3.0 in leaked builds of Windows 8.
 (Yes, the client version.
 This suggests that Microsoft is finally moving to a hypervisor-based backwards compatibility model on the desktop, which is exciting and perhaps overdue.)